nanograv/holodeck/docs/source/getting_started.rst

 and then prescribing MBH-MBH pairs onto those.
 The initial binary populations must specify the binary masses, their initial binary separation, and the redshift at which they formed (or are otherwise identified).

-Note that the evolution of binaries, i.e. hardening from large separations to small separations and eventually coalescence, is treated separately (See :ref:`Binary Evolution/Hardening Models` below).
+Note that the evolution of binaries, i.e. hardening from large separations to small separations and eventually coalescence, is treated separately (See `Binary Evolution`_ below).

 Implementation
 ^^^^^^^^^^^^^^